apache/kylin/website/docs/modeling/load_data/by_date.md

 3. **Add Segment**

    Besides the above methods, you can also increase the model data range by adding a new segment.
 Click the **+ Segment** button under segment list.
-Then click the **Save and Build Index** button in the pop-up window.
+Then click the **Incremental Build** button in the pop-up window.
 After that, a building job will be submitted and the third segment will be shown when the job is finished.

    Note: If you want to use this function, you need to enable **Creating Reserved Segments**.
 Please refer to [Project Settings](../../operations/project-operation/project_settings.md) for more information.